Kremlin plans: the illusion of peace talks

 This "leak of secret peace proposals" from Putin is just one step in a plan already developed and accepted for implementation by the Kremlin.
 We need to look at and consider this plan, not the "decoy" thrown at us to test our reaction and distract attention to secondary issues.
 So far, Putin's plan, being implemented before our eyes, matches the one described in the "Bild" publication from December 2023, according to which in 2024, Putin will simulate negotiations and readiness to end the war and will try to capture the entire Donetsk and Luhansk regions, as well as the territory up to the Oskil River in Kharkiv region.

-We should proceed from the fact that Putin's real plan looks exactly as described in the "Bild" publication, and it seems that we are now entering the stage of Kremlin's simulation of readiness to end the war.
+We should proceed from the fact that Putin's real plan looks exactly as described in the "Bild" publication, and it seems that we are now entering the stage of Kremlin's simulation of readiness to end the war.ceasefire peace talks Russia russia ukraine war Ukraine